Matt1479/Angular-Udemy/readme.md

 - Angular Module file (`app.module.ts`) is decorated by a `@NgModule` decorator which is imported from `'@angular/core'`
   - When you create a new component, you have to register it in app.module.ts, in the `@NgModule`.
     - In Angular Module we have 4 properties:
-      - `declarations`: (here you register new components, basides declaring, you also have to `import` a component)
+      - `declarations`: (here you register new components, besides declaring, you also have to `import` a component)
       - `imports`: (allows us to add other modules to this module)
       - `providers`: (services)
       - `bootstrap`: (declare the bootstrapping component (root component))